riyakansal29/Inventory-Management-System/README.md

 **** Would love to hear about any changes I could make and would love to collaborate in this project. ****

+Use :
+"npm install" to install all the dependencies
+"npm run dev" to run the project in visual studio code